borisdj/EFCore.FluentApiToAnnotation/README.md

 REMARK:
 Currently there is no Attribute for custom  [*DeleteBehaviour(Rule)*](https://github.com/isukces/EfCore.Shaman/issues/7) options.
 When having FK with DeleteBehaviour that is not default, it has to be configured in FluentApi explicitly.
-Tt will be updated when this feature gets implemented.
+This will be updated when that feature gets implemented.

 EXAMPLE<br>
 DB tables: **dbo.Company**, **dbo.Group**, **fin.Item**